Tena koutou katoa, Welcome to Poneke, to Wellington, the capital city of New Zealand.

 We hope that you will join us at AEIC2018.

 GNS is a Government owned earth sciences research Institute and one of our core purposes is to utilise isotopic techniques to benefit New Zealand.

 Registration is now open.
-Early Bird Deadline: Friday 2nd February
+Early Bird Deadline Extended: Sunday 11th February

 A growing list of invited speakers will be announced over the upcoming months.